StrangeBeeCorp/docs/docs/thehive/administration/ttps/add-a-catalog.md

 3. Select **Import MITRE ATT&CK patterns**.

-4. Enter a name of the catalog.
+4. Enter a unique name for the catalog.
+You can’t use a name that’s already taken.

 5. Drop a JSON file from the available MITRE ATT&CK matrices.